dmbarbour/glas/docs/GlasDesign.md

 * `sys.load(ModuleRef)` - On success, returns compiled value of the indicated module.
 On error, diverges if observing failure would be non-deterministic (e.g. dependency cycle, network fault, resource quota), otherwise fails deterministically.
 We'll broadly distinguish a few kinds of ModuleRef:
   * *local:Text* - refers to a local file or subfolder, found within the same folder as whatever file is currently being compiled.
 The Text must not include the dot file extension or folder path separator.
   * *global:Text* - refers to an externally configured value by name.
-This may be localized, e.g. a configuration might override `global:"foo"` as referenced from a specific module.
-But the value will be consistent across local modules.
+This may be localized within the global namespace, i.e. `global:"foo"` may mean different things to different global modules.
+However, all local modules would reference the same `global:"foo"`.
   * *inline:Data* - trivially return Data.
 Equivalent to staging with an identity function.
 This is useful only in context of composite ModuleRef options, such as *stage*.
   * *stage:(LangRef, DataRef)* - here LangRef and DataRef are both ModuleRefs.
 In practice, LangRef might be `global:"lang.foo"` corresponding to file extension `".foo"`, while DataRef is `inline:Text` corresponding to a file body.